-Tomasz Rokicki, PhD habil; Marcin Ratajczak, PhD; Magdalena Golonko, PhD student Warsaw University of Life Sciences
+Tomasz Rokicki1, PhD habil; Marcin Ratajczak2, PhD; Magdalena Golonko3, PhD student ^{1,2,3}Warsaw University of Life Sciences

 Abstract.
 The main objective of the studies was to discuss situation in sheep milk market in the European Union.
 Specific objectives include presentation of the data related to dairy sheep's population and commercial production of sheep's milk in separate EU countries, as well as indication of the main interdependent factors with milk production.
 Studies have been performed on a group that included all the countries which belonged to the EU as of 31.12.2013 and commercial produce a sheep's milk.
 There were 14 such countries.
 Data assumed for studies concerned years 2008-2017.
 The sources of materials were analysis of literature, EUROSTAT Database.
 For the purposes of the analysis of the materials, the authors used dynamic indicators on variable base, Gini coefficient, concentration analysis using the Lorenzo curve, and the Pearson linear correlation coefficient.
 For materials' presentation the authors used descriptive, tabular and graphical methods.
 Studies carried out allowed to show changes in sheep's milk production.
 In 2008-2017, the production of sheep's milk intended for processing in dairies increased, which could have been a result from the less internal consumption of farms.
-The level of concentration of sheep's milk was concentred in several countries, like Greece, Spain, Italy and France.
+The level of concentration of sheep milk production in the EU was very high, but there were No changes in this regard.
+Commercial production of sheep's milk was concentred in several countries, like Greece, Spain, Italy and France.
 Commercial production of sheep's milk was more correlated with sheep population and lamb meat production, than population of dairy sheep and economy parameters.

 Key words: EU countries, sheep production, sheep milk, dairy sheep population.

 JEL code: F15, O11, Q10.